finalfusion/finalfusion-rust/README.md

 ## Installation

-This package can be used with Cargo:
+This crate can be used with Cargo:

     [dependencies]
-    rust2vec = 0.3
+    rust2vec = 0.4